davidar/peruse/test/medium-3.md

+---
-# Samantha and The Great Big Lie – John C. Welch – Medium
+title: Samantha and The Great Big Lie – John C. Welch – Medium
+author: John C. Welch
+lang: en
+---

 How to get shanked doing what people say they want